Recent advances in hole-spin qubits: Acknowledgments

 \section{Acknowledgments}

 YF acknowledges support from NSFC (Grant No. 12005011).
 DC is supported by the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (project number CE170100039).
 WAC acknowledges funding from the Natural Sciences and Engineering Research Council (NSERC) and from the Fonds de Recherche---Nature et Technologies (FRQNT).
-SC acknowledges support from the National Science Association Funds (Grant No. U1930402) and NSFC (Grants No. 11974040 and No. 12150610464).
+SC acknowledges support from the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301602), the National Science Association Funds (Grant No. U2230402), and the National Natural Science Foundation of China (Grant Nos.
+11974040 and 12150610464).